orizens/orizens.com/src/pages/blog/2012-08-06-requirejs-optimizing-and-building-one-file.md

 ## Typical Structure of a RequireJS Web Application

-When writing a web app using requirejs, it&#8217;s important to separate each module to its own file.
+When writing a web app using requirejs, it's important to separate each module to its own file.
 So, a typical file may look like this (I used backbone for this example):

 <pre class="brush:js">//- SearchModel.js
 define(